 Citibank has selected LiveBank – implementing innovative virtual branches in 16 countries of APAC and EMEA regions

-Citibank has signed an agreement to implement Polish LiveBank technology, which will enable more than 100 million bank customers in 16 countries to benefit from virtual banking without leaving home.
+Citibank has signed an agreement to implement Polish LiveBank technology, which will enable bank's customers in 16 countries to benefit from virtual banking without leaving home.
 This is the first implementation of a virtual banking system on such a large scale in the world.

-Citibank is one of the world's banking leaders, with 2600 branches worldwide, and generates over $7 billion in annual revenue for Citigroup.
+Citibank is one of the world's banking leaders.
 The bank serves individuals, as well as corporate, governmental and institutional clients.
 After launching LiveBank for Standard Chartered in 9 countries, this will be the largest implementation of virtual banking for a global bank.
 The system will be available to customers in the APAC and EMEA regions.

 LiveBank is Ailleron's leading technology solution.
 The product is a technologically advanced virtual banking system.
 It transfers 95% of the bank's offer to remote channels, while maintaining the possibility of direct interaction between the client and the bank.
 The platform provides many services, including secure banking in video, audio and chat channels, collaboration, file sharing, document signing, voice biometrics and eKYC.